 frame.
 If no SBP Response frame is received within this time period, or if an SBP Response frame is

-received with a status code equal to REQUEST_REJECTED or PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED(#641), the SBP procedure setup is terminated.
+received with a status code equal to REQUEST_DECLINED (#177) or PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED(#641), the SBP procedure setup is terminated.

 An SBP responder that sends an SBP Response frame with status code SUCCESS should initiate a WLAN sensing procedure with one or more non-AP STAs using operational parameters derived from those indicated within the SBP Request frame that requested the SBP procedure.
 The SBP responder shall be the sensing initiator of the WLAN sensing procedure.

-The SBP initiator shall include one Availability Window element in the SBP request frame indicating its availability for TB sensing measurement instance as well as the requested sensing measurement periodicity.
+The SBP initiator shall include one Availability Window element in the SBP request frame indicating its availability for SBP reporting and/or TB sensing measurement instance .
 The periodicity of the availability windows requested by the SBP initiator is expressed in units of 10 TUs in the Count subfield in the Availability Information field of the Availability Window element.
 The value of the Count subfield in the Availability Information field of the Availability Window element shall be a multiple of the Beacon Interval of the SBP responder in units of 10 TUs.
 The requested sensing measurement periodicity is the same as the requested periodicity of the availability windows. (#641)

-An SBP responder that sends an SBP Response frame with status code SUCCESS shall include an RSTA Availability Window element in the SBP response frame.
-The RSTA Availability Information field in the RSTA Availability Window element shall contain exactly one Availability Window Information field.
-The Availability Window Information field represents the availability window assigned by the SBP responder to the SBP initiator.
-The SBP responder shall set the Availability Window Broadcast Format subfield of the Header subfield in the RSTA Availability Information field of the RSTA Availability Window element to 0. (#641)
+An SBP responder that sends an SBP Response frame with status code SUCCESS shall include an Assigned Availability Window element in the SBP response frame.
+The Assigned Availability Information field in the Assigned Availability Window element shall contain exactly one Availability Window Information subfield.
+The Availability Window Information subfield represents the availability window assigned by the SBP responder to the SBP initiator.. (#641)

 Figure 9-788edk (Example of a bitmap with 200 TU periodicity signalled in the ISTA Availability Window element), 9-788edl (Example of mapping of ISTA’s availability bitmap to RSTA’s TSF) and 9-788edm (Example of how an RSTA assigns an Availability Window to an ISTA) together also show an example of how an SBP responder assigns an availability window from the received Availability Window element of the SBP initiator. (#641)

-An SBP responder shall reject a request for SBP from an SBP initiator if the SBP responder cannot assign the SBP initiator to an availability window that overlaps with a 10 TUs interval in which the SBP initiator is available (as signalled by the ISTA Availability Window element in the SBP request frame). (#641)
+An SBP responder shall reject a request for SBP from an SBP initiator if the SBP responder cannot assign the SBP initiator to an availability window that overlaps with a 10 TUs interval in which the SBP initiator is available (as signalled by the Availability Window element in the SBP request frame). (#641)

-If the SBP responder rejects a request for SBP from and SBP initiator by setting the Status Code field in the SBP response frame to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED, the SBP responder may include an RSTA Availability Window element in the SBP response frame.
-The RSTA Availability Information field in the RSTA Availability Window element shall contain one or more Availability Window Information fields.
-Each Availability Window Information field represents an availability window that the SBP responder can assign to that SBP initiator if requested by the SBP initiator in future.
-The Availability Window Broadcast Format subfield of the Header subfield in the RSTA Availability Information field of the RSTA Availability Window element shall set to 0. (#641)
+If the SBP responder rejects a request for SBP from and SBP initiator by setting the Status Code field in the SBP response frame to PREFERRED_MEASUREMENT_SETUP_PARAMETERS_SUGGESTED, the SBP responder may include an Assigned Availability Window element in the SBP response frame.
+The Assigned Availability Information field in the Assigned Availability Window element shall contain one or more Availability Window Information subfields.
+Each Availability Window Information subfield represents an availability window that the SBP responder can assign to that SBP initiator if requested by the SBP initiator in future. (#641)

 The SBP initiator may participate in the WLAN sensing procedure as a sensing responder.